teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 channel-and-keyword-scoped `COALESCE(hits, 0) + 1` update.
 It accepts no
 counter value, factoid id or caller-selected channel.

-MB761 grants `data.factoids.write` to `factoids-v3` and mounts only `learn` and `forget` through the saved-handler bridge.
+MB761 grants `data.factoids.write` to `factoids-v3` and mounts `learn` and
+`forget` through the saved-handler bridge.
 In `observe`, plugin parsing runs silently, the v3 mutation is suppressed before database access, and the exact historical handler remains the sole visible and mutating path.
 In `on`, one core-authorized upsert or delete becomes authoritative for the selected channel.
 Disable, `off` and unload restore the saved handlers.
-MB762 adds the distinct recall-counter authority without mounting another command; `whatis` and `?keyword` remain historical until the reversible MB763 adoption.
+MB762 adds the distinct recall-counter authority.
+MB763 mounts `whatis`, while the existing `?keyword` parser route enters that same registry handler with its quiet sentinel.
+Successful on-policy recalls perform one exact read, one core-owned increment and one bounded channel reply.

 ## Approved quote reads